European Travel Commission: 1948–1952: early years of ETC

-1950s–1960s: Joint Publicity Campaigns in the United States, Facilitating Travel
+1950s–1960s: joint publicity campaigns in the United States, facilitating travel

-Under OEEC oversight, joint publicity campaigns in the US turned into the flagship activity of ETC. The first campaign took place from August to December 1949.
+Under OEEC oversight, joint publicity campaigns in the US turned into the flagship activity of the ETC. The first campaign took place from August to December 1949.
 The campaigns promoted Europe as one destination in the American market and encouraged off-season travel.
-The campaigns were realised by the ETC's New York Committee working closely with marketing firms (e.g. Donald N. Martin & Company, Inc.) and private partners in the transportation, travel, and energy industries.
-Additionally, ETC participated in travel fairs; published brochures and calendars of events; produced radio broadcasts, television advertising, short films, it also published advertisements in newspapers and magazines.
+The campaigns were realised by the ETC's New York Committee, which worked closely with marketing firms (e.g. Donald N. Martin & Company, Inc.) and private partners in the transportation, travel, and energy industries.
+Additionally, the ETC participated in travel fairs, published brochures and calendars of events, produced radio broadcasts, television advertising and short films, along with published advertisements in newspapers and magazines.

 In May 1954, an ETC delegation met with President Dwight D. Eisenhower.
-ETC praised Eisenhower for his strong support for international travel by Americans in the interest of rebuilding the European economies.
+The ETC praised Eisenhower for his strong support for international travel by Americans in the interest of rebuilding the European economies.
 However, concerns in the American administration over the deficit in the country's balance of payments prompted the Kennedy administration to create the United States Travel Service in June 1961 to motivate foreign nationals to visit the US.
-At around the same time the reorganisation of the OEEC into the OECD ended its involvement in the publicity campaigns, which continued under the aegis of ETC alone from 1964.
-ETC continued to defend the freedom to travel when President Lyndon B. Johnson’s 1968 State of the Union address asked Americans to reduce non-essential travel.
-In response ETC published a Declaration on the Freedom to Travel in February 1968 that identified the freedom to travel as a fundamental human right, to be enjoyed without restriction or discrimination.
+At around the same time the reorganization of the OEEC into the OECD ended its involvement in the publicity campaigns, which continued under the aegis of the ETC alone from 1964.
+ETC continued to defend the freedom to travel when President Lyndon B. Johnson's 1968 State of the Union address asked Americans to reduce non-essential travel.
+In response the ETC published a Declaration on the Freedom to Travel in February 1968 that identified the freedom to travel as a fundamental human right, to be enjoyed without restriction or discrimination.

-ETC also sought to facilitate travel and border crossings through abolishing visa requirements to travel to Europe and between European countries and by alleviating currency regulations, travel taxes, and customs formalities.
+The ETC also sought to facilitate travel and border crossings by abolishing visa requirements to travel to Europe and between European countries and by alleviating currency regulations, travel taxes, and customs formalities.
 By the mid-1950s, North American and Western European tourists could travel through Western Europe without major administrative formalities.
-Following the 1963 United Nations Conference on International Travel and Tourism, ETC pushed for discussions on the recommendations of the conference to remove obstacles (visas, customs rules, border-crossing requirements) and streamline tourism regulations, implementing those regulations within the IUOTO and the OECD Tourism Committee.
+Following the 1963 United Nations Conference on International Travel and Tourism, the ETC pushed for discussions on the recommendations of the conference to remove obstacles (visas, customs rules, border-crossing requirements) and streamline tourism regulations, implementing those regulations within the IUOTO and the OECD Tourism Committee.